dmaticzka/GraphProt/README.md

 in regression setting the first column contains, if specified, the affinities, otherwise 1.

-#### predict_nt - Nucleotide-wise predictions based on a model ####
+#### predict_profile - Predict binding profiles ####

-Predict nucleotide-wise margins for sequences.
+Predict binding profiles (nucleotide-wise margins) for sequences.
 Nucleotide-wise margins are written to file "GraphProt.nt_margins" and contain three columns:

 1. number of sequence
 2. number of nucleotide
-3. margin of this nucleotide
+3. prediction margin of this nucleotide

-Please note that nucleotide wise margins are only supported for sequences with at most 150 nt.
+Please note that with GraphProt structure models this action currently only supports sequences of up to 150 nt.

+#### predict_has - Predict high-affinity binding sites ####

+Predict high-affinity target sites as showcased in the GraphProt paper.
+Selects all regions with average scores above a given percentile (parameter --percentile, defaults to 0.99).

 #### motif - Create RNA sequence and structure motifs ####